AhmedElgarnousy/Essential_ES_Diploma/Notes/03_GPIO.md

 DDRx Register decide pin will be in or out using tristate buffer

-- digital buffer -> make a isolation between input and output circuits
+- digital buffer -> makes a isolation between input and output circuits
 - tristate buffer -> buffer control input to pass or not.

 - I/O Synchronization feature
   - when you write on PORTA register, this data goes to pin and PIN register and you can read it

 ###### Led Interfacing